 McGeorge School of Law has been educating lawyers in Sacramento for 93 years.
-A clue to McGeorge's reputation in this state capital: the Gordon D. Schaber County Courthouse, home to Sacramento County Superior Court, and the Gordon D. Schaber Law Library at McGeorge were both named for the man who served as dean of McGeorge for 34 years.
 McGeorge alumni dominate lists of the 100 most influential attorneys in Sacramento and McGeorge alumni are leaders in state agencies, lobbying firms and non-profit organizations as well as law firms in Sacramento and beyond.
+One sign of McGeorge's reputation in this state capital: the Gordon D. Schaber County Courthouse, home to Sacramento County Superior Court, and the Gordon D. Schaber Law Library at McGeorge were both named for the man who served as dean of McGeorge for 34 years from 1957-1991.

 The first students enrolled in the MPP and MPA degree programs in 2016.
 We are, however, a very experienced faculty with over a century of experience among core faculty members preparing graduate students for professional success.
 We are committed to providing courses and experiences to successfully launch your career in service to the public.

 No, the ABA only accredits the JD degree at any law school, including McGeorge.
-The American Bar Association must approve offering this degree through McGeorge School of Law by granting "acquiescence. " The ABA wants to ensure that the educational experience of JD students in law schools it accredits is not diminished by any new degree offered by an accredited law school.
-These programs received ABA acquiescence in 2015, including access by JD students to elective courses in public policy.
+The American Bar Association must approve offering this degree through McGeorge School of Law by granting "acquiescence."
+The ABA wants to ensure that the educational experience of JD students in law schools it accredits is not diminished by any new degree offered by an accredited law school.
+These programs received ABA acquiescence in 2015.
+This allowed the MPA and MPP programs to be offered under the law school as well as allowing JD students to take public policy courses as electives.

 The MBA is a good choice for those committed to work in for-profit firms; it is not as well-suited if your goal is working in non-profit or public settings.
 Most of those enrolling in a MPP or MPA degree seek to "make a difference," seen as making the world a better place or serving others, which are values more congruent with the MPA or MPP degrees.
 Additionally, the private sector operates quite differently than the public or non-profit sectors, with different systems of accountability, finance, accounting standards, employment or budgeting, for example.

 Yes it is possible to earn both degrees, requiring one more year of study in addition to that required for the JD, but saving a year compared to pursuing both degrees independently.
-The first year, a student takes only law courses and then begins the public policy courses in the second year.
-Please contact us to discuss this option.
+In the Dual JD-MPP degree program, a student takes only law courses the first year, and then begins the public policy courses in the second year.
+Students pursuing a JD and MPA typically complete the JD and then focus on the MPA.
+Please contact us to discuss these options.

 Some federal loans can be partially forgiven if employed in public service.
 See: Public Service Loan Forgiveness Program (PSLF).

+Externships are for credit and unpaid; internships are not for credit and can be paid.
 Students pursuing the MPP degree are required to complete an externship, typically in their second semester, and also an internship, typically in the summer between year one and year two for full time students.
 MPP students may complete additional internships depending on availability and satisfactory progress on their degree.
+MPP students who are already working should consult their academic advisor in order to incorporate the externship and internship requirements into their existing job.
 Students pursuing the MPA may complete an externship with approval of the Program Director and may undertake an internship also.
-Externships are for credit and unpaid; internships are not for credit and can be paid.

 Both public service internships and externships build on McGeorge's strong connections to government agencies, non-profits, advocacy organizations and private firms.
 These real world experiences are important components of the overall educational experience, which prepare students to effectively engage in complex and consequential public issues.